-For both fiction and nonfiction, one of our editors will edit the first three pages, making notes on the manuscript and in a letter.
-This will give you an idea of our editing style and whether the teaching notes the editor provides will be helpful to you.
-At this point the editor will recommend one of two types of edit.
+For both fiction and nonfiction, I will edit the first three pages, making notes on the manuscript and in a letter.
+This will give you an idea of my editing style and whether the teaching notes I provide will be helpful to you.
+At this point I will recommend one of two types of edit.

 1. An initial big-picture edit that focuses heavily on structure.
 [This is also called a developmental edit.]
 A first task will be to identify the genre and the applicable genre conventions.

 Margin comments and an editorial letter cover structure at three levels: the entire novel, the chapter, and the scene.
 Why and how to use narrative summary, basics of character development, setting, and point of view will be covered.
 With a strong definitive structure, we aim for clarity and entertainment value.

 2. A comprehensive edit that assumes a basic strong structure and includes a line edit, margin comments and editorial letter, which cover structure, story shape, enhancing characterization and setting, escalation of conflict, pacing, dialog, subtext, powerful narrative summary, transitions, and power-up techniques at the sentence level.

 3. A hard deadline, unusually complex writing issues, the need to cover everything in one or two revisions, or other unusual circumstances necessitate that the editors preview the manuscript and write a customized proposal for the project.

 4. A blurb for the back of the book or other sales material can be edited if we’ve read the book.
 The edit fee is $95.